SteveBarnett/Remixing/_thinking/thoughts-on-ai-october-2025.md

 - Social Media as a foreshadowing for what’s to come with AI.
 - The tech has utility, but it’s over-hyped, being forced on everyone, and valid critiques are being ignored
     - It’s just tech, not religion or magic
-- The point is not that we should never use metrics, symbols, or categories, but that we must connect them repeatedly to the reality they represent, their material, sensory source, or we will be lost
-- LLMs gives us knowledge, not wisdom for decision-making
 - The best way to understand generative AI art and aesthetics is to consider how previous “synthetics” lost value in the long-run
 - Using AI-powered tools to produce something seems to support a culture that says the end result is more important than the process.
 - People don’t speak up about their skepticism because they’re worried about the impact on their career from people who have bought into the hype